bbalog87/amr-ngs-pipeline/markdown/test_scenario.md

 bash amrFlow_setup.sh  -r ~/EcoliReads -o Escherichia -s ecoli

 ```
-If sucessfull, this script will crreate the Nextflow script in ```~/amrFlow/Escherichia.sh```, which can be executed with
+If sucessfull, this script will create the Nextflow script in ```~/amrFlow/Escherichia.sh```, which can be executed with

 ```
 bash ~/amrFlow/Escherichia.sh